Invidis Weekly Newsletter – Subscribe now

 NRF 2026: Samsung Expands E‑Paper Lineup with Glass-Media

-The new Samsung E‑Paper displays are based on EInk’s non‑illuminated E‑Paper technology with a matte surface that closely resembles printed paper.
+Samsung E‑Paper displays are all based on E Ink’s non‑illuminated e‑paper technology with a matte surface that closely resembles printed paper.
 Unlike conventional LCD or LED screens, the displays do not emit light but reflect ambient light, significantly reducing glare and visual fatigue.
+Now, Samsung has developed a new modular solution together with Dallas, USA-based display specialist Glass-Media as a ready-to-deploy option.

 A key differentiator is the battery-powered architecture.
 Thanks to the extremely low energy consumption of the E‑Paper technology, the displays do not require permanent power connections.
 This not only simplifies installation – especially in temporary or high-traffic environments – but also supports sustainability goals by lowering overall energy use.